deutschebank/fluxnova-docs-manual/content/user-guide/quarkus-integration/configuration.md

 The Engine Extension integrates with a JDBC Connection Pool and a Jakarta Transaction Manager provided by [Quarkus][quarkus-datasource].
 The latter allows you to integrate your business logic into database transactions of the Engine.
 Read more about it under [JTA Transaction Integration][jta-transaction-integration].
-A datasource is required to run the Camunda process engine.
+A datasource is required to run the Flowave process engine.

 ### Choose from multiple datasources

-When multiple datasources are available in your application, you can choose the one the Engine Extension should use by its name via the `camunda.datasource` configuration property.
+When multiple datasources are available in your application, you can choose the one the Engine Extension should use by its name via the `flowave.datasource` configuration property.
 Consider the example configuration below:

 ```properties
 quarkus.datasource.engine-datasource.db-kind=oracle